NERSC/spin-recipes/mysql-root/README.md

 # mysql-root

-This recipe shows a working example of MySQL on Spin using the official managed image.
+This recipe shows a working example of MySQL on Spin using the official managed image with an automated backup routine.

 Features of this recipe:
   * Persistent storage on Rancher NFS.